ingdir/jquery-bemhelpers/README.md

 ## Why you might need it

-[BEM](http://bem.info) (Block, Element, Modifier) is a popular front-end methodology that introduces unified semantic entities across different frontend technologies such as CSS, HTML, JavaScript and templates.
+[BEM](http://getbem.com) (Block, Element, Modifier) is a popular front-end methodology that introduces unified semantic entities across different frontend technologies such as CSS, HTML, JavaScript and templates.

 BEM is not tied to any particular implementation or framework.
 This jQuery plugin provides basic support for working with modifiers and setting up callbacks based on modifier change.

+## Naming convention

+This plugin supports multiple BEM naming conventions.

-This implementation supports BEM naming convention introduced by [Yandex](http://yandex.com):
+By default, it uses BEM naming convention introduced by [Yandex](http://yandex.com):

   * CSS class names are used to denote BEM entities
   * Blocks with and without prefix are supported